sprudhvi728/mzML_explorer/README.md

 ```

 Then open **http://127.0.0.1:8000** in your browser.

-The `run.sh` script will:
-1. Verify Python 3.10+ is available
-2. Create a virtual environment at `.venv/` (first run only, ~30 seconds)
-3. Install all dependencies from `backend/requirements.txt`
-4. Start the FastAPI/uvicorn server with hot-reload enabled

-Press `Ctrl+C` in the terminal to stop the server.

 > **Important:** Open `http://127.0.0.1:8000` in your browser.
 Do **not** open `frontend/index.html` directly — it must be served through the backend for API calls to work.